Conservation of Quantum Correlations in Multimode Systems with $U(1)$ Symmetry

 then the total SOC,

-is stationary.
+is stationary, provided any losses are linear and independent of $x$.
 This is true even when individual point-like components, $g^{(2)}(x,x')$, experience temporal dynamics.
-In order to induce a change in the statistics of the total emission, it is sufficient to break the commutation with the number operator with a driving term, either point-like or with a spatial profile.

 \textit{Conclusion}.
-In conclusion we have shown that the $m^{th}$ order quantum correlation function is a constant of motion, for systems where the Hamiltonian possess global $U(1)$ symmetry and any dissipation is linear in the system operators.
-For a composite system, the $m^{th}$ order quantum correlation function dynamically changes in each of its subsystem, due to the their mutual interactions, since the $U(1)$ symmetry is locally broken.
-However, the statistics of the total collected light is still a constant of motion.
+In conclusion we have shown that the $m^{th}$ order quantum correlation function is a constant of motion, for systems where the Hamiltonian possess global $U(1)$ symmetry and any dissipation is identical for each mode of the system and linear in the system operators.
+For a multimode system, the $m^{th}$ order quantum correlation function may change dynamically in each mode, due to the their mutual interactions.
+However, total correlation function will still be a constant of motion.
 Our theorem suggests that the total correlation function may be an interesting parameter to measure in systems which undergo phase transitions characterized by the breaking of a global $U(1)$ symmetry.
-It also demonstrates that care is necessary when using the SOC as a probe for non-classical physics: in systems with $U(1)$ symmetry, it may be necessary to isolate light from individual modes, rather than looking at the statistics of the total emitted light.
+Our results also demonstrate that care is necessary when using the SOC as a probe for non-classical physics: in systems with $U(1)$ symmetry, it may be necessary to isolate light from individual modes, rather than looking at the statistics of the total emitted light.

 We gratefully acknowledge support by EPSRC via Programme Grant No. EP/N031776/1.